repla-app/Server.replaplugin/README.md

 Since Repla Server is a Unix tool, it works with most workflows:

 1. Developing Web Applications in Node, Ruby, or Python using Express, Ruby on Rails, or Django.
-2. Doing Frontend Development involving Build Systems like Gulp, Grunt, Sass, Less, or Webpack
+2. Doing Frontend Development involving build systems like Gulp, Grunt, Sass, Less, or Webpack.
-3. Running a Static Blog Locally with Jekyll, Hugo
+3. Making changes to a static blog using Jekyll or Hugo.
-4. Running Local Web Applications like Jupyter Notebooks
+4. Simplify running a local web applications like Jupyter Notebooks.